Slow neutrinos: non-linearity and momentum-space emulation: Introduction

 Thirdly, \cosmicenu{} assumed a degenerate ordering (DO) of neutrino masses, that is, the equality of the masses of the three mass eigenstates.
 While this is an accurate approximation at high $\Mnu$, recent data prefer low $\Mnu$, and may soon be able to distinguish between NO and IO masses.
 A better theoretical understanding of non-linear clustering in these two hierarchies will be useful for cross-checking the preference of laboratory and cosmological experiments for NO neutrinos.
 Using the effective hot dark matter formalism of \cite{Upadhye:2024ypg,Bayer:2020tko}, we extend the emulator to NO and IO neutrinos.
 We call the improved \fastnuf{}-based emulator \enuii{},\footnote{We make the \enuii{} emulator source code publicly available online at {\tt http://codeberg.org/upadhye/Cosmic-Enu-II}~.} and we test its accuracy by comparing its power spectra to those of N-body simulations available in the literature.

 Finally, we apply \enuii{} to the prediction of the neutrino density profile around large CDM+baryon (cb) halos, $M_{\rm cb} = 10^{15}~M_\odot/h$, in the Quijote simulations of \cite{Villaescusa-Navarro:2019bje}.
 For $\Mnu=100$~meV, $200$~meV, and $400$~meV, we can accurately predict the density perturbation $\delta_\nu(r) = \rho_\nu(r)/{\bar \rho}_\nu - 1$ to better than $10\%$ in the halo outskirts, $2 \Rvir \leq r \leq 10 \Rvir$, with $\Rvir$ the virial radius.
 Unfortunately, this coincides with the transition between the $1$-halo and $2$-halo regimes, where even our knowledge of the CDM clustering is limited, preventing us from making a concrete observable prediction.
-However, cosmology's theoretical understanding of this region has been advancing by leaps and bounds over the past $10$-$15$ years; see \cite{Diemer:2014xya,More:2015ufa,More:2016vgs,Diemer:2017bwl,Diemer:2017uwt,ONeil:2020zjy,Fong:2020fuf,Fong:2022jml,Zhou:2023uhb,Gao:2023kdu}.
+However, \cite{Diemer:2014xya,More:2015ufa,More:2016vgs,Diemer:2017bwl,Diemer:2017uwt,ONeil:2020zjy,Fong:2020fuf,Fong:2022jml,Zhou:2023uhb,Gao:2023kdu} have advanced cosmology's theoretical understanding of the halo outskirts by leaps and bounds over the past $10$-$12$ years.
 This gives us some hope of future halo-based constraints upon $\Mnu$ and the mass ordering.

 This article is organized as follows.
 After providing some background in Sec.~\ref{sec:bkg}, we detail our \fastnuf{} linear response procedure in Sec.~\ref{sec:fnf}.
 In Sec.~\ref{sec:Rnl} we study the enhancement of neutrinos' clustering by non-linear fluid dynamics.
 Section~\ref{sec:emu} applies this to the development of the \enuii{} emulator.
 The neutrino density profile outside halos is computed in Sec.~\ref{sec:halo}, and Sec.~\ref{sec:con} concludes.